 - 4.1.
 Colchester Borough Council have committed to achieving net zero emissions by 2030 and as it is the lead authority for the Partnership, the NEPP operation should also aim to achieve this target. - 4.2.
-Two electric vehicles (EVs) have been purchased for use as Park Safe enforcement vehicles and are expected to be operational in early-2022.
+Five electric vehicles (EVs) have been purchased for use as Park Safe enforcement vehicles and Engineering Team vans and are expected to be operational in March 2022.